SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ## 5. Oath of Hatred

-An Oath of Hatred paladin has dedicated himself to the punishment of evil doers by channeling hate.
+An Oath of Hatred paladin has dedicated himself to the punishment of evildoers by channeling hate.

 ### Level 3